kohirens/tmpltoapp/README.md

 * Placeholders - refer to the variables that need to be filled in when a file is process as a Go template.
-* Template - is a folder/directory with files (of any extension).
+* Template - refer to top/root folder/directory as a whole, which contains
+  text files (of any extension) containing Go template syntax.
 * Empty directory - a directory with a single file named `.empty`, contents are ignored.
-* Templates source - can be a local folder, URL to a zip file, or Git repo.
+* Templates source - the Git repository for the __Template__ repo.

 ## Installation

 ### Using Go

 ```
-go get github.com/kohirens/tmpltoapp
+go install github.com/kohirens/tmpltoapp
 ```

 ### Using Docker

 ```
-docker pull kohirens/tmpltoapp:latest
+docker pull kohirens/tmpltoapp:x.x.x
 ```

-### Using cURL
+### Using cURL on Linux

 ```
 cd /tmp